Thursday, March 30, 2006

 The game of "20 Questions" is great for parties, but when it's played when you're hoping for help with your problem, it's a waste of time - yours and mine.

+When you write a problem report, understand the difference between Blogger and Blog*Spot.
 And tell us how and where you observe the symptoms of the problem.
 If there's a specific paragraph in a location in the sidebar, or in a single post, or maybe involving a given browser, tell us how and where to best observe the problem.
-We are neither mindreaders nor treasure hunters - our time can be better spent diagnosing your problem, than searching for clues as to how and where to examine the symptoms.

 As blogging becomes less of a unique activity, and more a portion of our daily lives, external references will be involved.
 If you're researching a blog problem that starts with a search engine, knowing the name of the search engine, and the exact phrase searched, is essential.
 You could even copy and paste the complete SERP entry that concerns you, if you're really thoughtful.

-If you see the problem constantly, and have always seen the problem, tell us that.
+If you see a problem constantly, and have always seen the problem, tell us that.
 If you see the problem only occasionally, or only started seeing it a week ago, tell us that.
 If the problem is visible only on days where you were online after midnight the previous day, tell us that.
 Any pattern to the problem, however vague, could be a clue that leads us to a diagnosis.

 And precision is essential.
 Don't say